 The intelligent Scene Recognition System with 3D Color Matrix Metering III uses a 91,000-pixel RGB sensor to evaluate and analyze all aspects of a scene.

 These aspects include brightness, contrast, subject distance, and the scene colors.

 This evaluation and analysis enable the system to swiftly determine an accurate exposure and white balance setting that best renders the currently viewed scene.

-In addition, the information gathered is compared against onboard reference photographs to guarantee continuity from one image to the next in terms of exposure, white balance, i-TTL flash settings, and subject-tracking AF functionality.
+In addition, the information gathered is compared against onboard reference photographs to guarantee continuity from one image to the next regarding exposure, white balance, i-TTL flash settings, and subject-tracking AF functionality.

 This setting can be used to preserve faithfulness.

 A big LCD with 1,229k dots and 3.2 inches of screen real estate is included in the design of the D750.

 This monitor can be tilted to accommodate working from high or low angles.